 How Imaginet’s Business Productivity Practice Delivers a Project

 Hi everyone, my name is Jesse Dyck, and I’m the Practice Lead and Principal Consultant for Imaginet’s Business Productivity Practice (BPP).
 We generally deal with all things Microsoft 365 (M365), from SharePoint to Teams, Power Apps to Custom SharePoint Framework Web Parts; we do it all.
 In this blog post, I wanted to walk you, a hopefully potential customer, through a rough idea of how my team delivers a project.
 There are many different types of projects, from migrations, Intranet builds, process automation, and even fully custom development for features that M365 doesn’t capture.
 But today, I will walk through the simplest one, a single process automation project.
 This could be a process that already exists or a new process being developed at the client.
-For our purposes, let’s assume that it’s a process already existing.
+For our purposes, let’s assume that it’s a process that already exists.
 Let’s get started.

 - Access for the team members to the client environment